-Depending on the overall performance of the class, I may decide to curve the final grades.
-The specific curving method will be announced at the end of the semester.
+Depending on the overall performance of the class, I may decide to curve the midterm and final exams.
+Typically, the curving method will return to everyone the same number of points, which is defined as 30% of the gap between the class average and 100.
 Although curving may slightly boost a student's grade, he or she should not rely on it to secure a decent academic standing.